 3 min. read

-Additionally, there are devices that link up to smartphone apps and can perform a similar function as an ECG — an electrocardiogram that is also known as an EKG — at the doctor’s office.
-These devices are the wave of the future and are only going to increase in popularity, explains Mario Pascual, M.D., an electrophysiologist with Miami Cardiac & Vascular Institute.
-Moreover, they’ve been widely advertised as “great gifts for mom or dad” during the holidays.
+Many smartwatches and other fitness trackers, most of which sync up with smartphone apps, can perform a similar function as an ECG — an electrocardiogram that is also known as an EKG — at the doctor’s office.
+These devices are still growing in popularity, explains Mario Pascual, M.D., an electrophysiologist with Baptist Health Miami Cardiac & Vascular Institute.
+And they are more commonly being gifted during the holidays.

-But physicians want everyone to know that these smartphone or smartwatch applications are not perfect, and should never be relied on without your doctor’s knowledge and guidance.
+But physicians want everyone to know that these smartphone or smartwatch applications are not perfect.
+And they should never be relied on without your doctor’s knowledge and guidance.
 An irregular heartbeat can be especially serious when it presents with shortness of breath after light physical activity or lightheadedness, dizziness, or unusual fatigue.